smian0/mcp-agile-flow/ai-docs/epic-7-memory-graph-removal/story-1-remove-memory-graph-core.md

 - User: Create a new epic to remove the memory graph from the MCP server
 - AI: Created Epic-7-memory-graph-removal with first story for removing core implementation
 - User: @story-1-remove-memory-graph-core.md No need to backup I already have that in the git repo
 - AI: Updated story to remove backup step
+- User: Implement removal of memory_graph.py
+- AI: Removed memory_graph.py and all its references